Ireland: 01 536 9711

 An additional seat can be purchased on board for a cello.
 Please contact our Call Centre for further information.
 Due to space restrictions, CityJet cannot accept double bases in a separate seat in the cabin.
 Due to the fragile nature of large musical instruments CityJet does not accept liability for any damage caused to such items during loading.
 For fees applicable please see here.

-We are more than happy to facilitate the carriage of dresses and cakes without prior notice.
+We are more than happy to facilitate the carriage of dresses and cakes, however we do require prior notice to ensure the operating crew of the aircraft are informed in advance.
 Please read the following guidelines.

 Your cake must fit in the overhead compartments.